Omega Ophthalmics is an eye implant platform with the power of continuous AR

 He also mentioned the usefulness to “super soldiers” and others.

-The company is not looking for any outside investments for the idea at this time — though Wortz and Iflin mentioned they’d been approached by two major VC firms in New York and Orange County.
-However, Ophthalmics has already taken initial capital from angel investors and ophthalmologists “that understand the space.”
+The company is not looking for any outside investments for the idea at this time — though Wortz and Ifland mentioned they’d been approached by two major VC firms in New York and Orange County.
+However, Omega has already taken initial capital from angel investors and ophthalmologists “that understand the space.”
 Wortz said.

 Does the technology work?
 Maybe.
-So far, Ophthalmics has hit the six-month mark with no incidence on a very small human clinical trial outside of the U.S. involving seven patients.
+So far, Omega has hit the six-month mark with no incidents on a very small human clinical trial outside of the U.S. involving seven patients.
 I’m told the company also has a few other yet to be released studies in the works, including a much larger human trial it plans to launch soon.

-The company must still wait for FDA approval and is hopeful Opthalmics will receive approval in Europe in the next 12 to 24 months, pending outcome of the larger trial.
+The company must still wait for FDA approval and is hopeful Ophthalmics will receive approval in Europe in the next 12 to 24 months, pending outcome of the larger trial.
 Wortz seemed positive about the process with the FDA, as well.

 “We’re very excited about Scott Gotlieb at the FDA.
 He seems very pro device,” he said.